Crossing the Canada – U.S. Border

-If you or anyone in your party has a felony or misdemeanor conviction, you may not be allowed into Canada.
+If you or anyone in your party has a felony or misdemeanour conviction, you may not be allowed into Canada.
 This includes such offences as a DUI.
 Your admissibility to Canada depends on the nature of the offence, how many offences you have, as well as how long ago it occurred.
-If this applies to you or someone traveling with you, it is imperative you contact Immigration Canada well in advance of your arrival.
+If this applies to you or someone travelling with you, it is imperative you contact Immigration Canada well in advance of your arrival.
 You will likely have to complete some paperwork and Immigration Canada authorities will then advise you of the likelihood of being allowed into Canada.
-Final determination of your admissibility into Canada is only made when you cross the border.
+The final determination of your admissibility into Canada is only made when you cross the border.

 What Can & Can’t Come into Canada

 Residents of the United States who visit Canada are allowed to bring in a “reasonable” amount of personal goods duty-free.
 The amount you bring should align with your length of stay.
 Limits for some of the regulated items:

 - Alcohol: If you are 19 years of age or older and crossing the border into Ontario, you can bring, free of duty and taxes, either 1.5 litres (50 oz.) of wine, 1.14 litres (40 oz.) of liquor, or 24 X 355 millilitres (12 oz.) of beer or ale.
 If you bring in more than the amount listed here, you will be required to pay the duty at the Border on excess amounts.
 Make sure you fully declare all alcohol in your possession.

 - Tobacco: If you are 19 years of age or older and crossing the border into Ontario, you are allowed to bring, free of duty, up to 200 cigarettes, 50 cigars, 200 grams (7 oz.) of manufactured tobacco and 200 tobacco sticks.
 You may bring additional quantities but you will be required to pay duties & taxes on the excess amounts.